mozilla-services/autograph/signer/xpi/README.rst

 * Mozilla Components (aka.
 System Addons) use mode `system add-on`
 * Hotfixes use mode `hotfix`

-Each signer must have a type, a mode and the certificate and private key of an intermediate CA issued by either the staging or root PKIs of AMO (refer to internal documentation to issue those, as they require access to private HSMs).
+Each signer must have a type, a mode, an owner and the certificate and private key of an intermediate CA issued by either the staging or root PKIs of AMO (refer to internal documentation to issue those, as they require access to private HSMs).

 When a signature is requested, autograph will generate a private key and issue an end-entity certificate specifically for the signature request.
 The certificate